framework7io/framework7/README.md

 $ npm run dist
 ```

-Production version will available in `dist/` folder.
+Production version will be available in `dist/` folder.

 ## Kitchen Sink